Custom Marketplace UI

 Querying for marketplace integrations

-The marketplaceIntegrations query yields an array of integrations that are available in marketplace.
-Since Prismatic's API is GraphQL-based, you can query for more or fewer fields, but this query (and its corresponding TypeScript types) generally has the information you'll need to display a marketplace:
+The marketplaceIntegrations query returns an array of integrations available in the marketplace.
+Since Prismatic's API is GraphQL-based, you can query for more or fewer fields, but this query (and its corresponding TypeScript types) contains the information needed to display a marketplace:

 - GraphQL Query